chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

 where :math:`\rho` is the fluid density, :math:`g` is the magnitude of gravitational acceleration, :math:`H` denotes the characteristic length, :math:`k` is the thermal conduction coefficient, and :math:`\mu` is the dynamic viscosity, and :math:`c_p` is the specific thermal capacity.

 In this example, we simulate the Rayleigh-Bénard convection problem at two Rayleigh numbers of 10000 and 25000.
-According to the literature [1, 2], we should see different numbers (2 and 3 vortices at Ra=10000 and 25000, respectively) of vortices in the fluid at these two Rayleigh numbers.
-Note that in this example, we change the Ra number by changing the thermal conduction coefficient of the fluid.
+According to the literature [1, 2], we should see different numbers (2 and 3 vortices at :math:`Ra=10^4` and :math:`2.5 \times 10^4`, respectively) of vortices in the fluid at these two Rayleigh numbers.
+The gravity magnitude is set to -10 for both simulations.
+Additionally, :math:`\rho = 100`, :math:`\beta = 0.0002`, :math:`H = 0.25`, :math:`c_p = 100` and :math:`\mu = 1`.
+Thus, the Rayleigh number is controlled only by the thermal conduction coefficient for this example.
+In other words, we change the Rayleigh number by changing the thermal conduction coefficient of the fluid.

 .. note::
     All four boundary conditions are ``noslip``, and an external